FreeRCT/FreeRCT/developer_documentation/Contributing.md

   * A [discussion group](https://groups.google.com/forum/?fromgroups#!forum/freerctgame) exists, where you can discuss things.
   * An issue in the issue tracker is the center of (mostly technical) communication about the subject.
     * When you have something concrete, find an existing issue or create a new one, and put the information and/or data in it.
-	* If you have made a fix for an issue or added a feature, make a Pull Request through GitHub, which will be reviewed and accepted when it is of good enough quality.
+	* If you have made a fix for an issue or added a feature, make a Pull Request through [Codeberg](https://codeberg.org/FreeRCT/FreeRCT/pulls), which will be reviewed and accepted when it is of good enough quality.
   * Feature suggestions and changes can also be discussed in the [official forum](https://freerct.net/forum/).